PROJECT: Finding the Finance: Climate compatible development in Asian cities

 - Sustainable urban development that upholds the cities’ elementary functions in times of rapid and unplanned urbanisation and notwithstanding a lack of sufficient environmental awareness in the general population.

-The outcomes of this research will set the selected cities in India, Indonesia and the Philippines on a strategic path to achieve these goals.
+The outcomes of this research have set the selected cities in India, Indonesia and the Philippines on a strategic path to achieve these goals.
 The cities are Gurgaon and Pune in India, Cagayan de Oro in the Philippines, and Kupang in Indonesia.

 Handbook for Policy Makers: Finding the Finance – Financing Climate Compatible Development in Cities